ifm/documentation/PDS/GetRack/getRack.md

 - `floor`: if the drop operation is to take place directly on the floor or on a bottom shelf that is very near to the floor.

 ### `zHint`
-The Z-hint is the approximate expected height (distance in meters along the z-axis) of the front beam with respect to the camera’s optical center. `getRack` uses this value to optimize the search volume (and thus performance).
+The Z-hint is the approximate expected height (distance in meters along the Z axis) of the front beam with respect to the origin of the coordinate system. `getRack` uses this value to optimize the search volume (and thus performance).
 The Z-hint should be within +/- 0.4 m of the true height of the front beam.

 ### `clearingVolume`
 Volume to sweep for obstacles with respect to the established origin of the racking system.
 These values will typically be obtained from warehouse management and will correspond to the approximate volume of the load to be placed.